TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 There are some drawbacks.
 Since fibers and coroutines run on a single thread, it's difficult to step through code linearly on GDB or any other debugger.
 One other drawback, which isn't so much technical as it is a consideration, is that the concept of coroutines is new and unfamiliar.
 There is a high time cost for a developer to learn about this and implement it effectively.
 For every I/O contribution to the codebase, developers need to think about performance, concepts and syntax of the new design, how they schedule the asynchronous call, and when to await it.

 However, when done properly, we can leverage all of these concepts to massively increase the processing throughput of a service.
-Going from a single-threaded system to a one that uses a thread pool is a large performance increase.
+Caching requests can improve processing time, and going from a single-threaded system to a one that uses a thread pool is a large performance increase.
 Taking it one step further to introduce asynchronicity within a single thread via fibers or coroutines is another way of trying to squeeze all the juice of the orange - ideally when dealing with large throughput, very little time is ever being wasted on any one thread of execution.

+When implementing threads, fibers, and coroutines, the performance increase is impossible to measure without knowing the details of how data is processed in the system.
+In the best case from the example earlier, if all 50 requests do not depend on each other, then the theoretical processing time is the time it takes for the longest request, plus a bit of context switching overhead.